Neon Genesis Evangelion: Anime Limited and GKIDS

 On May 30, 2020, British anime distributor Anime Limited announced it had acquired home video distribution rights for the original series, Evangelion: Death (True)² and The End of Evangelion in the United Kingdom and Ireland, with an Ultimate Edition Blu-ray release scheduled for 2021, marking the international release of the original series on Blu-ray.
 On October 3, 2020, North American anime distributor GKIDS announced it had licensed the original TV series, Death (True)² and The End of Evangelion for home video, theatrical, and digital download release with an Ultimate Edition to be released in 2021, making this the first Blu-ray release of the franchise in North America.
 On August 30, 2021, GKIDS announced a Collector's Edition and a Standard edition release in addition to the Ultimate Edition.
-The Collector's/Ultimate edition had the "Classic Dub and Subtitled Version", including the ADV and Manga English dubs and subs, while the standard edition was only included the Netflix English dub and sub.
-"Fly Me to the Moon" was not included in any of the GKIDS/All the Anime releases.
+The Collector's/Ultimate edition had the "Classic Dub and Subtitled Version", including the ADV and Manga English dubs and subs, while the standard edition only included the Netflix English dub and sub.
+"Fly Me to the Moon" was not included in any of the GKIDS/All the Anime releases due to licensing issues.
 The Standard edition was released on November 9, 2021, while the Collector's/Ultimate edition was released on December 8, 2021.
 On November 2, 2021, GKIDS released the TV series, Death (True)² and The End of Evangelion on all major digital download services six days ahead of the Standard Blu-ray release.
 This release, like the Standard BD, only contains the Netflix dub and sub.

 Reception

-Neon Genesis Evangelion received critical acclaim both domestically and internationally during its initial broadcast and in the decades since its release.
+Neon Genesis Evangelion received widespread acclaim both domestically and internationally during its initial broadcast and in the decades since.
 On review aggregator Rotten Tomatoes, the series has an approval rating of 100% based on 31 reviews, with an average rating of 8.3/10.
 The website's critical consensus reads, "Neon Genesis Evangelion, both a cultural touchstone for Japan and an uncompromising auteurist vision by creator Hideaki Anno, doubles as an enthralling apex for the mecha anime genre and as a harrowing exploration of depression – making for a wholly singular epic about angels and inner demons."
+Paste and IGN named it as one of the best anime series of all time.

 The "richness" of the characters and "complex and layered" narrative has received praise by critics.
-In 1998, Max Autohead of Hyper rated it 10 out of 10, praising the "brilliant and fantastic storyline, with amazing characters who pull you not only into their world, but into their psyche as well.
-The same year, Shidoshi of GameFan magazine gave it an A rating, calling it an "awesome" series.
+In 1998, Max Autohead of Hyper rated it 10 out of 10, praising the "brilliant and fantastic storyline, with amazing characters who pull you not only into their world, but into their psyche as well".
+The same year, Shidoshi of GameFan gave it an A rating, calling it an "awesome" series.
 Mike Hale of The New York Times described it in 2009 as "a superior anime, a giant-robot tale of unusual depth, feeling and detail."